Perjurer Tommy Sheridan 'released on home leave'

 Sheridan has been serving his sentence at Castle Huntly Open Prison in Angus.

-Sheridan's appeal against his conviction is to be put on hold pending the completion of an inquiry by Strathclyde Police into allegations that witnesses at his trial may have lied under oath.'Private time'
+Sheridan's appeal against his conviction is to be put on hold pending the completion of an inquiry by Strathclyde Police into allegations that witnesses at his trial may have lied under oath.

 Ken Ross, chairman of the Defend Tommy Sheridan campaign, said: "He has desperately missed his wife and daughter and is keen to get some private time with them.
 He is going to be home spending private time with his family.